mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 #### 0:00

-**Katagiri Roshi:** The last sentence of the main subject of *Fukanzazengi* – Universal Recommendation for Zazen – says:
+**Katagiri Roshi:** The last sentence of the main subject of *Fukanzazengi*, “Universal Recommendation for Zazen”, says:

 > For you must know that just there, in zazen, the right dharma is manifesting itself, and that from the first, dullness and distraction are struck aside.

 This is a sort of conclusion of the main subject in *Fukanzazengi*. [...]
-“In zazen, the right dharma is manifesting itself” means [that if you do zazen,] the original nature of the self is manifesting, very naturally, and also that “from the first, dullness and distraction are struck aside.”
-From the first, distraction and dullness are going away by themselves, even though there is nothing to force them to go away.
+“In zazen, the right dharma is manifesting itself” means [that if you do zazen] the original nature of the self is manifesting, very naturally, and also that “from the first, dullness and distraction are struck aside.” *From the first*, distraction and dullness are going away, by themselves, even though there is nothing to force them to go away.

 This is [the real] meaning of *shikantaza*.
-It is pretty difficult to understand, but this is really true, which you experience in your daily living. [...]
-Life is really based on this teaching.
+It’s pretty difficult to understand, but this is really true, which you experience in your daily living.
+[Life] is really based on this teaching.

-When you yourself manifest, if you manifest yourself *as you really are*, at that time, very naturally, “from the first, dullness and confusion and distraction are struck aside.”
-Because you are manifesting yourself as you really are, from moment to moment – in other words, you can stand up straight, right now, right here.
-But that means you can manifest *yourself*, so if you can stand up straight, right now, right here, that means you can't be stumbling over distractions.
+When you yourself manifest, if you manifest yourself *as you really are*, at that time, very naturally, from the first, dullness and confusions and distractions are struck aside, because you are manifesting yourself as you really are from moment to moment.
+In other words, you can stand up straight, right now, right here, but that means you can manifest *yourself*; so if you can stand up straightly right now, right here, that means you can't be stumbling over distractions.
 [What is called *stumbling over*] from the first [is] struck aside.

 Or, particularly when you get angry, or when you're confused, very naturally you really want to express anger and confusion in your daily living.
 But I don't know exactly whether it is the best way to keep away from anger, or to understand anger, what it really is.

-If you really want anger to go away very naturally, all you have to do is, you must be [...] a little bit scared of the world.
-In other words, if you do gassho, or sometimes, religiously speaking, you pray to [a] God, you pray to the Bodhisattvas, you pray to Avalokiteshvara: “Please help me.
+If you really want anger to go away, very naturally all you have to do is, you must be in the really big scale of the world.

+In other words, if you do gassho, or sometimes, religiously speaking, you pray to God, you pray to the Bodhisattvas, you pray to Avalokiteshvara: “Please help me.
 Please help.”
-And at least while you are praying to the God, or you are praying to the Buddha, or Bodhisattva Avalokiteshvara, Manjushri, or while you are sitting here – there is quietness, tranquility.
+And at least while you are praying to God, or you are praying to the Buddha, or Bodhisattva Avalokiteshvara, Manjushri – or while you are sitting here – there is quietness, tranquility.
 Well, very naturally, anger is struck aside, from the first.

 But we don't do this; completely the opposite.
 If you get angry, [you] *express*.
 But if you express anger, you know pretty well, the expression of anger influences others.
 So you create your circumstances, which is called *angry world*.
 So very naturally, people don't feel good; people get angry with *you*.‌ So very naturally, anger is sort of snowballing, again and again.